rgatkinson/audere/FluStudy_au/README.md

-How to get running from source
+How to get running from source on iOS

 - Install cocoapods
   - `sudo gem install cocoapods`